Send requests for human review

 Assign reviewers

-To send a review request only to selected users of your organization, you can specify a list of email addresses of those users.
+To send a review request only to selected users of your team, add a list of email addresses of those users.
 Use the email address used when signing up for gotoHuman.

 This feature is available in our Pro plan.